eryajf/awesome-stars-eryajf/README.md

 *   [voidint/g](https://github.com/voidint/g) - Golang Version Manager

-*   [zhufuyi/sponge](https://github.com/zhufuyi/sponge) - sponge is a powerful golang productivity tool that integrates code generation, web and microservice framework, basic development framework.
+*   [zhufuyi/sponge](https://github.com/zhufuyi/sponge) - Sponge is a basic development framework for the Go, it is also a Go microservices framework.

 *   [trufflesecurity/trufflehog](https://github.com/trufflesecurity/trufflehog) - Find and verify credentials